 Max out bonus categories

 Amex Offers is a free benefit that comes with your American Express credit card.
-This program lets you add new offers to your card, which gives you more cash back on purchases with select retailers and brands.
-And remember, the cash back you can earn with Amex Offers is given separately from the rewards you earn with your credit card.
+This program includes limited-time deals that you can activate in your account in order to earn cash back or rewards points on purchases with select retailers and brands.
+And remember, the cash back you can earn with Amex Offers is separate from the rewards you earn with your credit card.